arangodb/docs-hugo/site/content/3.12/http/replication/write-ahead-log.md

           required: false
           description: |
-            Should be set to the value of the `x-arango-replication-lastscanned` header or alternatively 0 on first try.
+            Should be set to the value of the `x-arango-replication-lastscanned` header or alternatively `0` on the first try.
 This allows the RocksDB storage engine to break up large transactions over multiple responses.
           schema:
             type: number